-This lemongrass tea recipe uses just 2 ingredients (maybe 3 if you add a sweetener) and is done within 20 minutes.
+This lemongrass tea recipe uses just 2 ingredients (maybe 3 if you add a sweetener) and is done in 20 minutes.
 In that time, your kitchen will be filled with the most wonderful lemony smell.
 And you’ll never want to use another teabag to make lemongrass tea again.

 The plant is a true grass that loves to look as unkempt as possible; even after pruning.
 Take a look for yourself.
+That’s as photogenic as it gets… Sigh.

 I picked one stalk for this recipe and discarded the roots.
 There’s an outer skin on the stalks I usually remove and discard too.